tegaidogun/tegaidogun.github.io/README.md

 After updating `content_option.js`, the website will automatically reflect the changes.

-## 🚢 Deployment
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new).
+Honestly, the easiest way to deploy the website is through Vercel but I prefer using Cloudflare.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## 📄 License
+## License

 This project is licensed under the MIT License.